Godzilla: King of the Monsters (2019 film): Marketing

 In March 2019, the film was featured on the cover of Total Film which revealed exclusive photos and information.
 An extended preview was exclusively presented at WonderCon and CinemaCon, later in the month.
 Warner Bros. attached the extended preview to all IMAX screenings of Shazam! and The Curse of La Llorona, while US theater chain AMC Theatres (of which the parent company of Legendary, Wanda Group, are a majority stakeholder in) attached the preview to their IMAX screenings of Avengers: Endgame.
 In April 2019, the main theatrical poster was released online.
 On April 21, 2019, the extended preview was released on HBO's streaming services, and then on April 23, 2019, the final trailer was released online.

 The Chinese investor and film marketer Huahua Media invested an undisclosed sum to market the film in China.
 The deal also grants the company participation in the film's box office.
 In May 2019, a Godzilla head was built on top of the Cinerama Dome to promote the film.
 That same month, the IMAX and RealD 3D posters were released.
 Robin Lopez created several TV spots, titled Robzilla: King of the Mascots, promoting the film and the NBA playoffs.
 The website Joe created a mock-trailer, titled Pugzilla: King of the Dogsters, by replacing the Titans with cats and dogs.
-The video received approval from Dougherty, who shared it on his Twitter.
+Dougherty shared the video on his Twitter.
 On May 22, 2019, a clip featuring Brown and Ghidorah premiered on The Tonight Show.
 On May 23, 2019, a new Chinese poster was released.